-Better.com doesn’t charge origination fees or commissions, and it promises radical transparency to the lender.
-While the company originates loans in only 35 states, it’s growing fast.
-In fact, in 2019, Better expanded into Alaska, Kentucky, Oklahoma, Montana, New Mexico, Rhode Island, Nebraska, Wyoming and West Virginia.
-Also in 2019, the company announced a large round of Series C funding totaling $70 million.
+Better doesn’t charge origination fees or commissions, and it promises radical transparency to the lender.
+While the company originates loans in only 44 states, it’s growing fast.
+A number of states were added in 2019 and more will likely keep coming.
+Also in 2019, the company announced a large round of Series C funding totaling $160 million.
 Some of the company's investors include American Express Ventures and Goldman Sachs, among others.

 |30 year fixed||5.08%||5.06%||+0.01|